 Make sure this area is also free from drafts or blasts of hot air from vents.
 You can also put your tree outside if the weather is moderate.

-If you don’t have a good place in your home, consider investing in grow lights.
+If you don’t have a good place in your home, consider investing in grow lights like these.

 TIP: Rotate your plant every week to make sure all leaves get access to sunlight.

 To see if your tree needs water, stick your finger in the soil.
 If it’s damp an inch under the surface, you’re good!
 If it’s a little dry, it might need more water.
-If it feels wet an inch under the surface, you might be overwatering.
+If it feels wet an inch under the surface, you might be over-watering.
+The best way to tell if your plant is thirsty is to use a moisture meter like this one.

 Most potting soils contain nutrients to support plant growth, but it doesn’t take long for the tree to use up all those nutrients.
 That’s why fertilizer is so important for a healthy plant!